aeghost/Not-AFK/README.md

 - New World,
 - LoL,
-- SoT,
+- Sea Of Thieves,
 - WoW,
 - FF14

-Still never seen a game that detect this as "AFK"
+## Warning

+Use it at your own risk, but I never have been warned as "AFK" by any detector.